Cottons associated with Newbury Twp., Lagrange Co., Indiana

 Generation One

-Thomas COTTON, probably father of Sarah, Jane, James, Willard, Enos, Lydia, Mary, and Almera
+Thomas COTTON, probably father of Sarah, Jane, James, Willard, Enos, Lydia, Mary, Eli, and Almera

 ABT 1787 born in VT [1850 mortality schedule]